Oh, our brilliant nurses, I don’t know where half of us would be without you wonderful bunch.

-So if you are not average Annie and would like to see what your quote will look like, complete this questionnaire.
+So, complete this questionnaire if you are not average Annie and want to see what your quote will look like.

-I’m here, just twiddling our thumbs, waiting for it to arrive in my inbox so I can save you a boatload of time and money and give future you the peace of mind you deserve.
+I’m here, just twiddling my thumbs, waiting for it to arrive in my inbox so I can save you a boatload of time and money and give you the peace of mind you deserve.

 Thanks for reading